When was the last time you saw a gasket?

 Gaskets are everywhere.
-They’re in your car, at work, even in the air!
-A gasket is a common term used to describe any seal or grommet that holds two things together.
+They’re at work, in your car, and even in your phone.
+A gasket is a common term for any seal or grommet that holds two things together.

 Definition of a Gasket